-Says Robin Collier, Operations Director for SCA Recycling: “Our experience from other sites show that about 20 percent of vehicles need to be returned.
+Says Robin Collier, Operations Director for SCA Recycling: “Our experience from other sites shows that about 20 percent of vehicles need to be returned.
 Returning vehicles cause congestion both in the facility and then at the weighbridges and are an additional health and safety hazard.
 This is an issue that we needed to address.
-At Southampton the forklift trucks scales weigh and record the bales as they are loaded onto the truck.
+At Southampton, the forklift trucks scales weigh and record the bales as they are loaded onto the truck.
 This has eliminated the problem.

 “We can also confidently load the vehicle or shipping container close to its maximum legal weight.
 Average bale weight is about 900kg and all vehicles at Southampton are loaded to within 1 tonne of gross vehicle weight.
-At other sites we have found that up to 30 percent of vehicles leaving are 2 to 3 tonnes under gross vehicle weight.”
+At other sites, we have found that up to 30 percent of vehicles leaving are 2 to 3 tonnes under gross vehicle weight.”

 “We are always keen to improve our efficiency.
-The Avery Weigh-Tronix forklift truck scales enable us to load vehicles and containers accurately first time.
-This improves our on-site efficiency since we do not need to deal with returned vehicles from the weighbridge, it improves our profitability from each load and reduces our carbon footprint since we need fewer trucks and shipping containers.
+The Avery Weigh-Tronix forklift truck scales enable us to load vehicles and containers accurately the first time.
+This improves our on-site efficiency since we do not need to deal with returned vehicles from the weighbridge, it improves our profitability from each load, and reduces our carbon footprint since we need fewer trucks and shipping containers.
 The last point is very important to us, because as a recycling facility we are always striving to improve our green credentials.

 “Weighing is a critical part of our operation and we need to avoid or minimise downtime.
 We already use Avery Weigh-Tronix to maintain and service our weighing equipment at our other seven sites and have decided to use them for both the weighbridges and the forklift truck scales at our new Southampton site.”